GSIP: Green Semantic Segmentation of Large-Scale Indoor Point Clouds: Experiments

 \section{Experiments}

 We adopt the following setting to evaluate the semantic segmentation performance for the S3DIS dataset.
 The grid size is 0.04 in voxel-based downsampling.
 The feature extractor has 4 hops.
-We set $K=64$ in KNN search.
+We set $K=64$ in $K$-NN search.
+Some methods may choose smaller $K$ to save computational complexity, i.e., 16, 20 and 32, but our method can afford a larger $K$.
+Because the input is a large-scale indoor scene, a larger $K$ will lead to a larger receptive field which helps learn the structure of the scene.
+Thus, we choose 64 here.
 The subsampling ratios between two consecutive hops are 0.25, 0.25, 0.5, 0.5, respectively.
 Three nearest neighbors' features are used to interpolate in the upsampling module.
+For example, to upsample from $N/64$ points to $N/32$ points (see Fig.1), we first find the three nearest points in the $N/64$ point set for each point in the $N/32$ point set.
+Then, we average the features of the three points.
+In this way, we get the point features for $N/32$ points.
 The output features are truncated to 32-bit before fed into the XGBoost classifier.
 The standard 6-fold cross validation is used in the experiment, where one of the six areas is selected as test area in each fold.
 By following \cite{qi2017pointnet}, we consider two the evaluation metrics: the mean Intersection-over-Union (mIoU) and the Overall Accuracy (OA) of the total 13 classes.

 {\bf Comparison of Data Pre-processing Methods.} The statistics of the S3DIS dataset using three data pre-processed methods are compared in Table \ref{tab:1}.
 The proposed room-style method has more points in each input unit, i.e., input scale, ranging from 10K to 200K.
 We also compare the data size when the training data are collected from areas 1-5 and the test data are collected from area 6.
 The total number of training points of the room-style method is 18.75\% of the block-style method and 12.5\% of the view-style method.
 Points inside each unit of the three methods are visualized in Fig. \ref{fig:2}, which includes a conference room and an office from area 1.
 The block-style method loses the structure of a complete room.
 As to the view-style method, the four views of a conference room overlap a lot with each other, producing significant redundancy.
 The units obtained by the room-style method look more natural.
 They offer a view of the whole room while keeping a small data size.